 1. Eat more fiber.

-- Eat more fiber.
 Soluble fiber blocks your body’s ability to absorb cholesterol, and a little goes a long way!
-Just 3g of soluble fiber a day can lower your LDL by 5-10% and give your HDL a boost.
+Just 3g of soluble fiber a day can lower your LDL by 5-10% and give your HDL a boost.1

 Remember that list of veggies in the fiber section?
 They all have omega-3s in them too!
-(It’s almost like nature is trying to tell you something…) One of my favorite omega-3 rockstars is avocados.
-They’re heaven for your cholesterol levels, and your waistline and tastebuds will also thank you!
+It’s almost like nature is trying to tell us something…

 If your cholesterol is a problem, these 2 simple shifts in diet – more fiber and extra omega-3s – can make a huge difference!

-Lastly, an important note about statins (drugs designed to lower cholesterol levels).
-While it’s true that statins lower cholesterol, recent studies prove they do so by eliminating the big, fluffy particles of LDL rather than the dangerous small, dense particles of LDL.1 So while your numbers may improve after taking statins, your risk of heart disease and stroke may not be any lower… food for thought.
+While it’s true that statins lower cholesterol, recent studies prove they do so by eliminating the big, fluffy particles of LDL rather than the dangerous small, dense particles of LDL.2 So while your numbers may improve after taking statins, new research proves that taking statins actually INCREASES your risk of heart disease and stroke!3 Food for thought…